Automation and Processes

 You should be extra careful to track time on support and adjustments following project sign-off.

-Often, companies neglect to account for the time spent in this final phase and fail to invoice a lot of billable hours.
+Often, companies neglect to account for the time spent in this final phase and fail to invoice many billable hours.

 Make sure your employees keep adding comments to each time registration for these final tasks.
-You might end up disagreeing with your customer whether or not this kind of work is included within the original contract you made with the customer or is extra service for which you should be compensated for.
+You might end up disagreeing with your customer whether or not this kind of work is included within the original contract you made with the customer or is an extra service for which you should be compensated.

 Kickstart your implementation

-There are many things you can do yourself to make sure your time tracking system gets off to a good start.
+You can do many things yourself to ensure your time tracking system gets off to a good start.

 If you need a bit more help, our highly skilled implementation consultants are happy to help you implement TimeLog time tracking for your company.